Take the Tour

 You will get to see a short video about Boone Creek Creamery and the cheese making process.
 We will even teach you how to make your first cheese.

-You can visit our Hobbit Cave where we age the cheeses and you can sample a variety of our unique styles – like Mama Mia, Sassy Redhead, Jerk Cheddar, Scandinavian Bread Cheese, Abbey Road, Kentucky Derby, and more.
+You can visit our Hobbit Cave where we age the cheeses and you can sample a variety of our unique styles – like Mama Mia, Sassy Redhead, Jerk Cheddar, Scandinavian Grilling Cheese, Abbey Road, Kentucky Derby, and more.
 All of these are our own creations and exclusive to Boone Creek Creamery.

 From our observation window, you can watch our crew hard at work.
 We affectionately call them The Cheese Minions because they are always working furiously to make, age, cut, and package cheese.
 They are constantly fulfilling orders for Farmers' Markets, Shows, Retailers, Restaurants, Online Orders, and of course our retail store.
 In fact, they never seem to stop working and yet their fun and enthusiasm is infectious.
 They are a highly respected and critical part of the process here at Boone Creek Creamery, so be sure to wave and say hello.